 Conservation, contrasting landscape’s and quite a few hippos.

 Contrast and one of Malawi’s oldest national parks, Liwonde, an area not to be missed.
-Conservation and the emerging rehabilitated Majete National Park, showcases the effort in protecting our most endangered species.
+Conservation by African Parks and the emerging rehabilitated Majete National Park, showcases the effort in protecting our most endangered species.

 As the only Big 5 game reserve in Malawi, the impressive scenery and riverine forests include a large number of hippos, lion, elephant and leopard.